Vivek-23-Titan/Crack-Detection-YOLOv4/README.md

 # Dataset
 The entire dataset consists of 3 different types of damages: crack, bullseye, and scratch.
 For training the YOLOv4 model, the dataset was divided into a 75:25 ratio i.e., 43 images in training data and remaining 14 images in the test dataset.
 # Code
-Entire Code is available in the [Juypter Notebook](https://github.com/Vivek-23-Titan/Crack-Detection-YOLOv4/blob/master/Crack_Detection_YOLOv4.ipynb) format.
+Entire code is available in the [Juypter Notebook](https://github.com/Vivek-23-Titan/Crack-Detection-YOLOv4/blob/master/Crack_Detection_YOLOv4.ipynb) format.
 # Results
 The training was done for approximately 2600 iterations.
 The training history graph is shown below.